-Sales of our products are dependent, in large part, on the availability and extent of coverage, pricing and reimbursement from government health administration authorities, private health insurers and other organizations.
+Sales of our products are dependent, to a significant extent, on the availability and extent of adequate coverage, pricing and reimbursement from government health administration authorities, private health insurers and other organizations.
+When a new pharmaceutical product is approved, the availability of government and private reimbursement for that product may be uncertain, as is the pricing and amount for which that product will be reimbursed.

 Drug prices are under significant scrutiny in the markets in which our products are prescribed.
-Drug pricing and other health care costs continue to be subject to intense political and societal pressures on a global basis.
+We expect drug pricing and other health care costs to continue to be subject to intense political and societal pressures on a global basis.